ARM-software/astc-encoder/Docs/TestingOSSFuzz.md

 python3 infra/helper.py build_fuzzers astc-encoder /mnt/c/work/projects/astcenc/Source --sanitizer <address,undefined, etc>
 ```

-Run a reproducer testcase downloaded from OSS Fuzz:
+Run a reproducer test case downloaded from OSS Fuzz:

 ```sh
 python3 infra/helper.py reproduce astc-encoder <fuzz_target> <testcase>
 ```

 Sometimes reproducers are intermittent and do not always reproduce.
 Running the
-the test scenario in a loop can be a useful way to try and make it reproduce.
+test scenario in a loop can be a useful way to try and make it reproduce.

 ```sh
 while python3 infra/helper.py reproduce astc-encoder <fuzz_target> <testcase>; do :; done